 How do I make this sheet pan steak dinner?

-So not only does this recipe taste great, it is also ridiculously easy, and quick to make!
-I’ve thrown a 30 minute time frame on this one, and that includes the prep too (of which there is minimal.
+So not only does this recipe taste great, but it is also ridiculously easy, and quick to make!
+I’ve thrown a 30-minute time frame on this one, and that includes the prep too (of which is minimal).

 You do need to use pre-boiled potatoes, because they just won’t cook all the way through in the 15 minutes that the steak takes too cook.